About Handmade Saori Weaving Studio

 Handmade Saori Weaving Studio – ALABAMA is located in the historic Lowe Mill ARTS building.
 Lowe Mill is home to over 200 artists.
 The working studios give patrons a chance to visit with the artist and learn about their process or see their next piece of art being created.
 Many of the studios offer classes.
 Artist collaboration is a frequent occurrence and results in some amazing pieces!

 Our new studio, Handmade Saori Weaving Studio – TEXAS, is located on the IH35 Corridor between Austin and Dallas.
-The permanent studio space is under construction and should be completed by the end of summer.
+The permanent studio space is under construction and should be completed by the mid-November.
 In the meantime, we are offering classes and limited supplies in a temporary space inside our home.
 Please schedule a class or give us a call to visit!

 About Sarah Dauro